 Linux Live CD/DVD/USB

-Most Linux distros can be booted and run directly from a Live CD/ DVD, and / or a LiveUSB stick.
+Most Linux distros can be booted and run directly from a Live CD/ DVD, and/or a LiveUSB stick.
 This allows you to try out the distro without installing it on your PC.
 It is a great way to try out different Linux Operating Systems in order to find one that suits you best.

 Linux Live distros are also great for privacy and security.
-Indeed, distros built specially with security and privacy in mind are designed primarily run in “Live” mode only.
+Indeed, distros built especially with security and privacy in mind are designed primarily run in “Live” mode only.
 This is because Live distros, by default, do not save any data locally except in temporary RAM.

 This means that when the PC is turned off/rebooted, no trace of the OS, or anything you did on it, remains.
 For the same reason, Live distros are also pretty much immune to malware attacks.

 Note that less secure Live distros may request permission to store data on local drives.
-This can be handy, but removes many of the security and privacy advantages of using a Live CD/DVD/USB.
+This can be handy but removes many of the security and privacy advantages of using a Live CD/DVD/USB.

-VPN inside a Linux Virtual Machine
+VPN Inside a Linux VM

 Another popular way to run Linux is inside a Virtual Machine (VM).
 The fact that many versions of Linux are very resource-light lends them to this.
 In the context of VPNs, running Linux inside a VM opens up a couple of interesting possibilities.